Skip to main content

 Property Protection

-Pets, especially dogs and cats, can cause damage to rental properties.
-Scratched floors, chewed door frames, and stained carpets are just a few examples of the types of damage that pets can cause.
+Pets, especially dogs and cats, can damage rental properties beyond the normal wear and tear.
+Scratched floors, chewed door frames, and stained carpets are just a few examples.
 By setting clear guidelines, landlords can reduce the risk of property damage.

 Allergies and Health Concerns

-Some tenants may have allergies to certain animals or fear of specific pets.
-When you have a clear animal policy, it helps protect the health and well-being of all tenants.
-This is more important in a multi-unit building or complex.
+Some tenants may have allergies to certain animals or fear specific pets.
+A clear animal policy helps protect the health and well-being of all tenants, which is especially important in a multi-unit building or complex.

 Insurance Requirements